GM-Lelli/ragdoll_helper_configurableEdition/README.md

 > ⚠️ This repository is part of a development project focused on integrating SMPL humanoid models with physically simulated agents.
 The full project, including training systems and simulation environments, will be.

-Unity repository for the automatic generation of a humanoid ragdoll using `ConfigurableJoint`, designed as an advanced alternative to the [ragdoll_helper](https://github.com/StasClick/ragdoll_helper?tab=License-1-ov-file) project.
-The project is structured into several classes, each responsible for specific aspects of the ragdoll's behavior.
-This documentation focuses on the classes that allow users to configure joints and calculate weight distribution for the humanoid ragdoll.
+Unity repository for the automatic generation of a humanoid ragdoll based on `ConfigurableJoint`, designed as an alternative to the [ragdoll\_helper](https://github.com/StasClick/ragdoll_helper?tab=License-1-ov-file) project.
+The project is organized into several classes, each handling a specific aspect of the ragdoll's physical behavior.
+This documentation focuses on the classes that allow joint configuration and weight distribution calculation.
+The ultimate goal is to integrate the SMPL model with a Unity ragdoll to simulate the physical behavior of a mannequin capable of representing different anthropometric percentiles.

 <p align="center">
   <img src="img/integrazioneRagdollSmpl.png" alt="SMPL Model Integration" width="600"/>